kyvernfoundation/kyvern/courses/README.md

 # Courses
-Your cybersecurity is simple, there are just a few key points to apply.
+Securing your digital presence can be simple if you apply a few key principles.
 > You need to analyze the risks of not being safe.
 You can skip certain points, but be aware that it's your safety that's skipped along with them.
 ## Risk analysis
 Risk analysis depends on your environment, your tools and your potential hazards.